This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Finally, take a permanent marker and make stitches around the eyes and mouth.
 You can add them to the side of the pumpkin too if you like.

-- Now just add your amazing Frankenstein themed pumpkin to your Halloween display and enjoy!
+- Now you have an amazing Frankenstein themed pumpkin to add to your other Halloween decorations!

-We used a faux pumpkin from Dollar Tree but this craft works just as well with real pumpkins.
-You can even use baby pumpkins for cute mini monsters!
+- We used a faux pumpkin from Dollar Tree but this craft works just as well with real pumpkins.

 Do you think this monster pumpkin turned out like the card?
 It looks pretty close to me!